 Brooklyn, NY 11201

-Other than the sheriff’s office, interested parties can turn to the only police department that is located within the county–the New York City Police Department (NYPD).
 Interested parties who are looking to find recent arrest reports may benefit from knowing that offenders who have been arrested in the past 24-48 hours but have not yet appeared before a judge can be located by calling (212)-639-9675 (212-NEW-YORK) or calling 311:2

 In these cases, the NYPD will inform the requester ONLY whether the individual is in custody and the location where they will be arraigned.

-Citizens that have exceeded this time frame will be transferred to the New York State Department of Corrections and Community Supervision (DOCCS).
+Citizens who have exceeded this time frame will be transferred to the New York State Department of Corrections and Community Supervision (DOCCS).
 The DOCCS has a database of offenders in custody, which can be accessed using the New York Arrest Records Search Tool.
 This resource can be queried using book and case number or NYSID, first name, and last name.

-The results show varying information including the inmate’s data such as date of birth, height, and weight.
+The results show varying information, including the inmate’s data, such as date of birth, height, and weight.
 Nevertheless, interested parties hoping to find someone’s mugshot cannot do so through this tool since photographs of inmates are not displayed.

-How To Request Kings County Marriage & Divorce Records
+How To Request Kings County Marriage & Divorce Records (NY)

 Interested persons who are looking to either find out if someone is married or order divorce decrees will have multiple government agencies through which to access said records; such custodians include the Office of the New York City Clerk, the Kings County Clerk’s Office, and the New York State Department of Health (DOH).

-The state of New York has stringent laws when it comes to accessing vital records, with the majority of them not being able to be accessed by the public after several years—to be specific, marriage records can only one be accessed by the public once they are 50 years old and divorce decrees are sealed permanently.3, 4
+The state of New York has stringent laws when it comes to accessing vital records, with the majority of them not being able to be accessed by the public after several years—to be specific, marriage records can only be accessed by the public once they are 50 years old and divorce decrees are sealed permanently.3, 4

-Therefore, outside of these timelines, Kings County divorce records and marriage documents can be accessed from government agencies only by the subject of the record, spouse, or an individual authorized by the court such as an attorney or legal representative.
+Therefore, outside of these timelines, Kings County divorce records and marriage documents can be accessed from government agencies only by the subject of the record, spouse, or an individual authorized by the court, such as an attorney or legal representative.

 Divorce decrees and exemplifications can be obtained from the Kings County Clerk’s Office, but only persons who are party to the record, legal counsel and an individual who has authorization from the party of the record via an affidavit or notarized letter.7